Mike Budenholzer: Atlanta Hawks

-Budenholzer left San Antonio at the end of the 2013 NBA Playoffs to begin his new career as the head coach of the Atlanta Hawks.
-In his first season as head coach, the Hawks would qualify for the Eastern Conference playoffs as the 8th seed in the 2014 NBA Playoffs but would lose to the first-seeded Indiana Pacers in the first round.
+Budenholzer left San Antonio at the end of the 2013 NBA playoffs to begin his new career as the head coach of the Atlanta Hawks.
+In his first season as head coach, the Hawks qualified for the Eastern Conference playoffs as the 8th seed in the 2014 NBA Playoffs, then lost to the first-seeded Indiana Pacers in the first round.

 Budenholzer was named the December 2014 Eastern Conference Coach of the Month after leading the Hawks to a 14–2 record in the month.
 He was named the head coach of the Eastern Conference team at the 2015 NBA All-Star Game by virtue of Atlanta being in first place in the conference by the break.
 Budenholzer was named the January 2015 Eastern Conference Coach of the Month award after leading the Hawks to the first 17–0 record in a month in NBA history.
 He went on to lead the Hawks to a franchise record 60 wins, as well as their deepest playoff run in 48 years.
 On April 21, he was named the recipient of the Red Auerbach Trophy as the 2014–15 NBA Coach of the Year.

 On June 30, 2015, Budenholzer was promoted to president of basketball operations in addition to his duties as head coach.
 While Wes Wilcox was promoted to general manager, Budenholzer had the final say in all basketball matters.

 On August 1, 2015, Budenholzer served as Team Africa's assistant coach at the 2015 NBA Africa exhibition game.

 On April 25, 2018, Budenholzer and the Hawks agreed to part ways, having been removed as president of basketball operations for the Hawks on May 5, 2017.